-An AIF is a privately pooled investment vehicle that gathers funds from investors, Indian or foreign, for investment as per a defined investment policy to benefit its investors.
+An Alternative Investment Fund (AIF) is a privately pooled investment vehicle that gathers funds from investors, Indian or foreign, for investment as per a defined investment policy to benefit its investors.

+AIFs are becoming a favoured choice for discerning investors, including High Net Worth Individuals (HNIs).
 With their promise of high returns across diverse asset classes, AIFs are attractive for those aiming to diversify and enhance their portfolios.

-Some key terms used in AIFs:
+Some Key Terms used in AIFs

-Carry
+1. Carry